OneMotoring

 3. Revised Vintage Vehicle Scheme

 There are usage restrictions for vintage vehicles.
-To use the vehicle, you must display a valid Day Licence.

 Importing and registering a vintage car, motorcycle or scooter